The way we work. Professionalism in action.

 Treasury Board Secretariat: Office of the Chief Human Resources Officer

-In support of the Treasury Board President’s responsibilities under section 4 of the PSDPA, the Office of the Chief Human Resources Officer (OCHRO) is responsible for promoting ethical practices in the public sector.
+In support of the President of the Treasury Board's responsibilities under section 4 of the PSDPA, the Office of the Chief Human Resources Officer (OCHRO) is responsible for promoting ethical practices in the public sector.
 The OCHRO will work with all relevant partner organizations to implement and promote this Code, and will provide advice to chief executives and designated departmental officials with respect to its interpretation.

 The Chief Human Resources Officer may issue directives, standards and guidelines related to this Code.